How to buy the best air purifier

 Tower air purifiers

-Tower air purifiers are tall and often cylindrical.
+Tower air purifiers are tall, often cylindrical, and can be as large as a kitchen bin.
 They can be powerful enough to work in large open-plan spaces in the home.
-In terms of dimensions, some can be as large as a tall, cylindrical kitchen bin.
-Others are roughly the same height but much slimmer.

 What features should I look for on an air purifier?